About Mrs. Schmidt

-Mrs. Schmidt has been a private teacher of both the Suzuki and Traditional methods for the past 15 years and is very active in solo and ensemble performances throughout the community, including being a violinist in the Heartland Festival Orchestra.
-She is the founder of the orchestra program at the South Side Mission (SSMYO) in Peoria, IL.
+Mrs. Schmidt has been a private teacher of both the Suzuki and Traditional methods for the past 15 years and is very active in solo and ensemble performances throughout the community, including being a violinist in the Heartland Festival Orchestra and the Muscatine Symphony Orchestra.
+She is the founder and director of the inner city orchestra programs at the South Side Mission (SSMYO) and the South Side Christian Academy in Peoria, IL as well as Chamber Orchestra 309---a versatile chamber orchestra designed for both community and professional musicians in the area.
 Mrs. Schmidt is a frequent guest clinician with area music programs, including the Central Illinois Youth Symphony and the Eureka College String Festival.
 She also enjoys judging various string competitions such as the State Organizational Contests and Solo/Ensemble Competitions and is involved with the Heartland Festival Orchestra as an active board member.

 Previously Mrs. Schmidt was the Morton High School Orchestra Director and taught at the Sun Foundation Suzuki School of Music in Peoria.
 While at MHS, the orchestra program continued to grow in quality, student enrollment, and community recognition.
 Mrs. Schmidt was instrumental in arranging the first performances with the Morton High School orchestra, choir, band and the Boston String Quartet in 2010 and 2011.
 Six of her students from the Morton program were selected to perform at Jordan Hall (New England Conservatory of Music) with Grammy winning artists.
 In 2012 Mrs. Schmidt was awarded the "Outstanding Teacher Award" by Morton High School.